 Has Michael Gove dreamed up these grammar rules just for our entertainment?

 If you observe the trendy grammar policies Planet Amend issued via Michael Gove to civil servants – this time in the Ministry of Justice – you will be challenged to conflicting feelings.
-On the only hand, there may be a positive quantity of sympathy for a lord chancellor who is attempting to educate his staff – if we will stretch a point and contact them that – to apply the English language successfully.
-It’s galling to look it misused, In case you care about this sort of component, and especially if it’s being misused by using the form of folks who must recognize higher.
+On the other hand, there may be a positive quantity of sympathy for a lord chancellor attempting to educate his staff – if we will stretch a point and contact them–to successfully apply the English language.
+It’s galling to see it misused If you care about this sort of component, especially if it’s being misused by using the form of folks who must recognize higher.

 Michael Gove troubles civil servants with grammar recommendations for correspondence.